zuriniw/zuriniw.github.io/cv.md

     <dd>2025.01 - 2025.05</dd>
 </dl>

-- Worked as a Guest Reviewer for the Spring 2025 Fundamentals of Computational Design course at Carnegie Mellon University, taught by Vernelle A. A. Noel.
+- Worked as a Guest Reviewer for the Spring 2025 Fundamentals of Computational Design course at Carnegie Mellon University, taught by Prof. Vernelle A. A. Noel.
 - Facilitated project reviews for over 50 students working in teams, providing feedback to support their growth in computational design practices.

 <br>